 Trahanas (pronounced trah-hah-NAHS), is a traditional Greek and Cypriot product, made from cracked wheat flour and a goat milk curd that is fermented.

-Sykotakia me Lahanika (pr. see-koh-TAH-khia meh Lah-chah-knee-KHA) are chicken livers with vegetables.
-This easy and nutricious recipe is made with chicken livers, vegetables, rice, nuts and poached grapes.
+Sykotakia me Lahanika (pr. see-koh-TAH-khia meh Lah-chah-knee-KHA) are Greek braised chicken livers with vegetables.
+This dish is not only easy to make but also very nutritious.

 Mint Pesto is a twist to the classic Italian sauce which is made with basil, olive oil, garlic, pine nuts and parmesan.
 There are many kinds of pestos using different herbs, cheeses and nuts but my favourite is the one I have made with mint and of course almonds and halloumi which are used in Cyprus to suit the tastes and flavours of my country.